 The W300 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X-T2 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-T2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T2 or the Nikon W300 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.